starknet-edu/starknetbook/src/ch02-02-01-Starknet-devnet-rs.md

 In this chapter, you’ll learn how to compile, deploy, and interact with a Starknet smart contract written in Cairo using starkli, scarb and [Starknet-Devnet-rs](#https://github.com/0xSpaceShard/starknet-devnet-rs).

-Starknet-devnet-rs is an alternative to Katana, Starknet-devnet-rs is a Rust-based Devnet, presenting it as an alternative to Katana.
+Starknet-devnet-rs is a Rust-based Devnet, presenting it as an alternative to Katana.
 Devnet is a local node that will help you deploy and test your contract in real time which is more faster for development.

 First, confirm that the following commands work on your system.
 If they don’t, refer to Basic Installation in this chapter.